"More" & "Increased"

 - "Additional", or just +2, +3, etc. Additional stats are added directly to the base value and affected by other modifiers.

 - "Increased" or "Reduced" modifiers, which are by far the most common.
-All relevant Increased or Reduced modifiers are added together (with Increased mods positive and Reduced ones negative), then applied all at once to the base effect (plus any Additional effects attached to it).
+All relevant Increased or Reduced modifiers are added together (with Increased mods positive and Reduced ones negative), then applied all at once to the result of the previous step (i.e., to the base + any additional modifiers).
+For example, a 20% Increased modifier and a 50% Increased modifier would be added together to make 70% Increased, multiplying the result of the previous step by 1.7.

 - "More" or "Less" modifiers.
 Each More or Less modifier applies separately as a multiplier: for example, 50% More multiplies the value by 1.5.